Passengers duct-tape man who allegedly tried to open door mid-flight

 McCright said that the attendant had motioned behind her back for help, so he jumped up and spoke to the man.
 "I said, ‘Sir, she wants you to go back to your seat.
 You need to go back to your seat,’" he told Fox.
 "He turns and he says, ‘I’m getting off this flight’.”

-After the man rushed the flight attendant and lunged for an airplane door, McCright said he grabbed him from behind and held him back.
-“There wasn’t any time to think, you just had to do something right now," he said.
+After the man rushed the flight attendant and lunged for the plane door, McCright said he grabbed him from behind and held him back.
+“There wasn’t any time to think, you just had to do something right now,” he said.

 Two other men jumped in to help McCright, pinning the man down and duct-taping his ankles and wrists.
 Police at Dallas Fort Worth and agents from the FBI were waiting at the airport.